Measurement of $e^{+}e^{-}\to\phi\pi^{+}\pi^{-}$ cross sections at center-of-mass energies from 2.00 to 3.08 GeV: Cross section calculation

-To adequately describe the data in our MC simulation, the PWA MC sample is generated at each energy point.
-For a few low-statistic points, the PWA parameters obtained at the most adjacent high-statistic energies are applied.
+To adequately describe the data in our MC simulation, the signal MC is generated from a uniform distribution in PHSP reweighted by an amplitude analysis.
 The quasi-two-body decay amplitudes in the sequential decays are constructed using covariant tensor amplitudes~\cite{Likelihood_Amplitudes}.
 The \process process is found to be well described by four subprocesses: $e^{+}e^{-} \to \phi f_{0}(980), ~\phi \sigma, ~\phi f_{0}(1370)$ and $\phi f_{2}(1270)$.
 The intermediate states are parametrized with relativistic BW functions, except for the $\sigma$ and $f_{0}(980)$, which are described with using the model described in \cite{sigmapole} and by a Flatt$\acute{e}$ formula~\cite{Flatte}, respectively.
 The resonance parameters of the $f_{0}(980)$ and the wide resonance $\sigma$ in the fit are fixed to those in Ref.~\cite{Flatte} and Refs.~\cite{Flatte,sigmapole}, respectively, and those of other intermediate states are fixed to the PDG values.
 The relative magnitudes and phases of the individual intermediate processes are determined by performing an unbinned maximum likelihood fit using MINUIT~\cite{MINUIT}.
 To describe the background below the $\phi$ peak, sideband events are added to the likelihood with negative weights.
+For a few low-statistic points, the fitted parameters obtained at the most adjacent high-statistic energies are applied.

-The signal MC simulation based on the PWA results has reasonable agreement with the experimental data at all c.m. energies.
+The reweighted signal MC simulation has reasonable agreement with the experimental data at all center-of-mass energies.
 The comparison of the MC simulation and experimental data in the signal region for the $M(\pp)$ distribution at $\sqrt{s}=2.1250\unitegev$ is shown in Fig.~\ref{figure:compare}.

 The efficiency $\epsilon$ and the ISR correction factor ($1+\delta^{\gamma}$) depend on the input cross section line-shape and need to be determined using an iterative procedure.
 The \babar\ result~\cite{renew} is used as the initial input cross section and the updated cross section is obtained through the resulting MC simulation.
 This procedure is repeated until the measured cross section converges.
-Dressed cross sections for \process at each energy point are listed in Table~\ref{table:crosssection}, together with Born cross sections and vacuum polarization correction factors.
-Dressed cross sections are shown in Fig.~\ref{figure:fit2}.
+Dressed cross sections for \process at each energy point are listed in Table~\ref{table:crosssection}, together with Born cross sections and VP correction factors.
+The measured dressed cross sections are shown in Fig.~\ref{figure:phipp}.

 }